- Assistant Professor

 - Ph.D. in Sociocultural Anthropology, Yale University, 2016 M.Phil in Sociocultural Anthropology, Yale University, 2013 M.S.
 Ed. in TESOL and Applied Linguistics, Long Island University, 2005 B.A. in International/Intercultural Studies, Pitzer College, 2001

-My research in cultural anthropology since 2016 has focused on the relationship between aesthetics and politics in the Republic of Guinea and also on youth and generational change in urban Africa.
+I have done extensive ethnographic research on the relationship between aesthetics and politics in the Republic of Guinea and also on youth and generational change in urban Africa.
 My book Infinite Repertoire: on dance and urban possibility in postsocialist Guinea (U. Chicago Press 2021) is about dancers and musicians in Guinea’s capital city of Conakry working in troupes called “ballets.”
 These performing artists, whose profession was originally the outgrowth of socialist cultural policies, are reinventing the contours of their practice in a capitalist economy.
 I use dance as a medium through which to examine the complex relationship between affect, social life, and political economy in Africa.
 I have also written about migration between Africa and the United States, and have conducted research among expatriate Guinean Artists in New York and California.

-Aesthetics and politics; African studies; political economy; urban theory; performance; art; semiotics; affect; sport; body cultures; posthuman theory; environmental knowledges; qualitative methods
+Aesthetics and politics; African studies; political economy; urban theory; performance; art; semiotics; affect; sport; embodiment; environmental knowledges; semiotics; qualitative research methods